Greater-Wellington-Regional-Council/Environmental-Outcomes-Platform/packages/IngestAPI/README.md

 The support services started by Batect include a Management UI for Kafka, which you can access at http://localhost:8081.

-[Kaf](https://github.com/birdayz/kaf) is also a useful CLI for Kafka, which can be run via
+[Kaf](https://github.com/birdayz/kaf) is also a useful CLI for Kafka, which can be run via sshuttle.

 ## SSL